hanghn/CY2550/README.md

 ## Course context

-CY 2550 — Foundations of Cybersecurity · Khoury College of Computer Sciences, Northeastern University · Spring 2026

-The course is the foundational security course at Northeastern, structured around hands-on offensive and defensive exercises rather than pure theory.
+The course is the foundational security course, structured around hands-on offensive and defensive exercises rather than pure theory.